Fish and omega-3 fatty acids and cancer risk

 There are also a range of plant sources of omega-3 fatty acids, including canola oil and margarine, soybeans, soybean oil, linseeds (flaxseeds) and linseed oil, walnuts and walnut oil and leafy vegetables.

 Does eating fish reduce the risk of cancer?

 Human studies suggest that eating fish and omega-3 fatty acids may protect against cancer.
 Research suggests that there is limited suggestive evidence that eating more fish may protect against liver and bowel cancers.

 There are other benefits to consuming fish, including reduced risk of developing dementia in older adults, a reduced risk of cardiovascular disease, stroke, and age-related macular degeneration in the eyes.

 How much fish should you eat?

-- Eat fish (preferably oily) at least two times per week; and
+- Eating fish (preferably oily) at least twice per week; and

-- Include some plant foods and oils rich in omega-3 fats in their diet.
+- Including some plant foods and oils rich in omega-3 fats in your diet.

 How to boost fish and omega-3 fat intake